Talline R. Martins, PhD

 tmartins@ufl.edu

-Talline Martins is the Director of the Office of Graduate Professional Development.
+Talline Martins is the Director of Education and Training from the Graduate Student Success department.
 She is responsible for coordinating professional development activities and programs for UF graduate students.
 These initiatives include providing activities and resources to help students set professional development goals, develop core competencies to successfully complete their graduate degree, and gain the necessary skills to transition into diverse career paths upon graduation.

 Dr. Martins received her BS in Biology from Western Michigan University, and her Ph.D. in Genetics from the University of Wisconsin-Madison.
 She then received a NSF Postdoctoral Fellowship in Biology to continue her training at Duke University.
 Most recently, she was the Director of the Office of Postdoctoral Affairs and Coordinator of Diversity Initiatives and Graduate Recruitment at the University of Nevada, Reno.